 # Arch Linux

 Samba requires a corresponding Linux user to manage access.
-If necessary, create users using useradd
+If necessary, create users using useradd.
+After that, register the users with Samba using the pdbedit command.

 Example of registering existing Linux users (mako, sato, taka) for Samba access: